 Want to learn more?
-Check out this post for more details as well as a free editable getting to know you quiz template!
+Check out my free editable getting to know you quiz template!

 When I have had a ton of new names to learn, I really like using Sara Van Der Werf’s name tents.
 For the first week of school, I have students get out their name tent at the beginning of the class period.
 This made it so much easier to learn names!